The Mo Brothers: Career

 Tjahjanto and Stamboel met while both were students in Australia.
 Stamboel began directing his feature film debut Bunian in Sydney with the entire cast and crew consisting of people who had no experience in filmmaking, including Tjahjanto who was a freelance cameraman.

 They worked together as co-directors for the first time in the 2007 short film Dara, which was later included in the 2008 anthology film Takut: Faces of Fear.
 The short film's success led to the duo working on their 2009 breakout hit Macabre in 2009, receiving praise during its run at several film festivals and launched The Mo Brothers' name into mainstream recognition.
 They then directed, produced, and wrote the horror-thriller Killers which premiered at the 2014 Sundance Film Festival to positive reviews.
 They followed up with the 2016 action film Headshot which stars Iko Uwais and Chelsea Islan.
 For their work on Headshot, The Mo Brothers were nominated for Best Director at the 2016 Citra Award but lost to Riri Riza (Athirah).

-After Headshot, Tjahjanto and Stamboel have since released feature films individually while still collaborating in different capacities, such as Stamboel who co-produced Tjahjanto's 2018 Netflix original film The Night Comes for Us.
+After Headshot, Tjahjanto and Stamboel have since released feature films individually while still collaborating in different capacities, such as when Stamboel co-produced Tjahjanto's 2018 Netflix original film The Night Comes for Us.